Target just gave Casper $75 million

 “The strategic partnership offers Casper access to an established retail brand and gives Target an opportunity to work with a future-focused digital brand that is exploring an area that is meaningful for our guests — sleep and wellness.
 We’re looking forward to exploring the future together.”

-Target is also hoping to pull in younger, digital-savvy customers by partnering with brands like Casper and recently Bevel and the celebrity style blog WhoWhatWear to hook in a new generation of online shoppers.
+Target is also hoping to pull in younger, digital-savvy customers by partnering with brands like Casper, and recently Bevel and the celebrity style blog WhoWhatWear, to hook in a new generation of online shoppers.

-For Casper, the funding gives it some runway to continue dominating the field in an already crowded (but apparently quite lucrative) online mattress market as it competes against startups like Tuft and Needle and Purple, which both own their own manufacturing facilities and operate in much less expensive areas to keep operating costs low.
+For Casper, the funding gives it some runway to continue dominating the field in an already crowded (but apparently quite lucrative) online mattress market as it competes against startups like Tuft & Needle and Purple, which both own their own manufacturing facilities and operate in much less expensive areas to keep operating costs low.

 0